parsaghaffari/browserbee/ROADMAP.md

 -- [ ] improve configuration to accept model, max tokens, etc as parameters
 - [x] task memory using indexedDB (<website, task, steps>) -- [x] investigate how duplicate memories could affect agent performance, and come up with a solution to handle them if necessary
+-- [ ] add memory import/export functions
+-- [ ] include pre-built memories for major websites
--- [x] ensure memories are stored/retrieved using canonical URLs (instagram.com vs www.instagram.com)
+-- [ ] retain memories after an uninstall or allow the user to export them -- [x] ensure memories are stored/retrieved using canonical URLs (instagram.com vs www.instagram.com)

 later:
 - [ ] add saved prompts with persistence in local DB
-- [ ] max llm calls: allow user to configure, ask for user permission to exceed -- [ ] include pre-built memories for major websites -- [ ] retain memories after an uninstall or allow the user to export them
+- [ ] max llm calls: allow user to configure, ask for user permission to exceed
 - [ ] scheduler for recurring tasks using chrome.alarms
 - [ ] test and enhance prompt caching
 - [ ] add user memory component